French will push A400M compromise to prevent collapse of airlifter program

 France appears ready to pull out all the stops to convince A400M partners that they should agree to renegotiate price and delivery terms and specifications for the airlifter, rather than stop the troubled program.
 On Feb.
 10, the chairmen of the French senate’s foreign affairs, defense and finance committees presented a report confirming Airbus’s warnings last month that the project could be up to four years late.
 Combined with indications that the A400M might be overweight, the warnings ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Stopping A400M Could Pose Threat to European Defense".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Stopping A400M Could Pose Threat to European Defense".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.